yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --cdc_intent_retention_ms

-The time period after which the intents will be cleaned up if there is no client polling for the change records.
+The time period, in milliseconds, after which the intents will be cleaned up if there is no client polling for the change records.

 Default: `14400000` (4 hours)